steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

             Model3d
             Project
 #### Build
-    Review target=nginx handling in Builder.py.
-        python Build/builder.py --target nginx --deploy True
-        Elevated permissions are required in Builder to deploy to delete /var/www.
-        Can the Nginx configuration be accomplished only through /etc/nginx/sites-available/default?

     Prove with clean Ubuntu installation!
         Add a test account.

-    Convert Alpha to a Linux server.
 ### Security
     Remove steve@knipmeyer.org.
     Azure Key Secrets
         Review settings in AzureKeyVault.
         Mock azurekeysecrets.json.
             Move to a new settings file?
-            How should the contact e-mail address be defined?
     Disable execute permissions on the file upload location.
 ### Refactoring
     Review all casing of files and directories.